Participant information sheet

 What will I be asked to do?

-If you’d like to take part we ask you to:
+If you’d like to take part, we ask you to:

-• Register your details and provide your consent online
+- Register your details and provide your consent online

-• Complete a questionnaire asking about your lifestyle, height and weight
+- Answer some questions about your lifestyle, height and weight

 We ask for your permission to:

-• Send you a kit to provide a saliva (spit) sample for DNA at a later date if required (for example, if you do not have any blood tests carried out, or if we cannot obtain sufficient DNA from “left over" blood)
+- Send you a kit to provide a saliva (spit) sample for DNA at a later date if required (for example, if you do not have any blood tests carried out, or if we cannot obtain sufficient DNA from “left over" blood).

 Before you join the study, please discuss any concerns with a member of the study team.